 Philo Hall, Brookings village attorney, filed papers in April 1881, to incorporate from a village to a city.
-In the same year, the Dakota Territorial Legislature established the Dakota Agricultural College, the state's only land-grant school, at Brookings.
+In the same year, the Dakota Territorial Legislature established the Dakota Agricultural College, the state's only land-grant school, at Brookings, today the South Dakota State University.
 Main Avenue, which became the single axis that dominated the town, boasted 70 businesses.
 The community evolved as a center of a diversified agricultural area and seat of learning.
 The legislature granted approval of incorporation in March 9, 1883.